 3. Well-being Disparities among Parenting Students.
 This is an ongoing project using archival and new data to unveil the understudied challenges and strengths of parenting students at the interplay of race and gender.

 Culturally Adapted Interventions

 1. Culturally Adapted Parenting Intervention to Address Autism Spectrum Disorders among Burmese American Families.
 This is a pilot study to develop an intervention that addresses the intersecting needs of Burmese American parents who have children diagnosed with Autism Spectrum Disorder.
 This project is funded by the NIH Clinical and Translational Sciences Institute.

 2. Health Service Psychology Trainee Dismissal Study.
-This is a qualitative interview study in order to understand trainees' perspectives on the dismissal process.
-We have completed the data collection and are currently analyzing the interview data via consensual qualitative research (CQR) methodology.
-This study is funded by the APA Commission on Ethnic Minority Recruitment, Retention and Training in Psychology II (CEMRRAT2) Task Force.
+This is a mixed method study in order to understand the trend of and trainees' perspectives on the dismissal process.
+The study is funded by the APA Commission on Ethnic Minority Recruitment, Retention and Training in Psychology II (CEMRRAT2) Task Force.